MicrosoftDocs/cloud-adoption-framework/docs/antipatterns/govern-antipatterns.md

 Read about secure cloud workloads in the [Azure Security Benchmark](/security/benchmark/azure/introduction).
 Build upon the [CIS Controls v7.1](https://learn.cisecurity.org/cis-controls-download) from the Center for Internet Security, along with [NIST SP800-53](https://www.nist.gov/privacy-framework/nist-sp-800-53) from the National Institute of Standards and Technology, which address most security risks and measures.

-Use the Azure Security Center to identify risks, adapt best practices, and improve your company's security posture.
+Use the Microsoft Defender for Cloud to identify risks, adapt best practices, and improve your company's security posture.

 Implement or support company-specific, automated compliance and security requirements by using [Azure Policy](/azure/governance/policy/overview) and [Azure Blueprints](/azure/governance/blueprints/overview).